 Founded in 1974, the Michelle R. Clayman Institute for Gender Research at Stanford University has put research into action by inspiring innovative solutions that advance gender equality.
 Launched when women professors were "firsts" in their positions, the Institute's work today engages faculty and students from Stanford University's seven schools and beyond.
 The Institute operates as an incubator for collaboration, engaging diverse groups of experts and scholars to identify and tackle the next big questions related to gender equality.
-For decades, its ground-breaking research—both its in-house research and the interdisiciplinary gender research it funds—has effected lasting change.
+For decades, its ground-breaking research—both its in-house research and the interdisciplinary gender research it funds—has effected lasting change.

-To accelerate progress and advance knowledge, the Clayman Institute builds upon its remarkable legacy and continues to educate and inspire new generations of feminists in its committment to making the future equal and just for all people.
+To accelerate progress and advance knowledge, the Clayman Institute builds upon its remarkable legacy and continues to educate and inspire new generations of feminists in its commitment to making the future equal and just for all people.
 We empower students and scholars in three key ways:

 Conduct and invest in gender research

 Mentor students and scholars through fellowships and internships